Back to overview

 For many strategies this is not a big deal.
 But for 0DTE strategies or during periods of high volatility, options prices can move dramatically within a single minute.
 Whether an exit triggers at second 12 or second 47 can mean hundreds of dollars per contract.

-How Second Drilldown works
+How Drilldown works

 1. Detection at minute level: The backtest first checks minute by minute whether an exit condition (stop loss, take profit, custom exit) was triggered within the interval.